Using the National Trades Network as a Consumer

 Decision boundaries

 Dispute resolution.
-The network maintains an internal dispute and removal process for listing-level concerns, but it does not adjudicate contractual disputes between consumers and contractors.
+The network maintains an internal dispute and removal process for provider-level concerns, but it does not adjudicate contractual disputes between consumers and contractors.
 Contractual complaints fall under state consumer protection statutes and, in some cases, the jurisdiction of the Consumer Financial Protection Bureau (CFPB) if financing is involved.

 The network functions best as one structured input in a broader consumer research process, not as the sole decision-making mechanism for contractor selection.